Don't we all love the smell of homemade dinner rolls?

 - 2 Tablespoons soft pastured butter or palm shortening (it's non-hydrogenated)

-- If you're just making a loaf of bread or some rolls to go with dinner, try adding 1 teaspoon of basil for an Italian bread flavor.
+- If you're just making a loaf of bread or some rolls to go with dinner, try adding 1 teaspoon of Italian seasoning for extra flavor.

 Now you have many options for what you can do with this dough:

-UPDATE – here's an even easier way to make cinnamon rolls (no rolling the dough out): prepare the pan as described above (butter, sugar or maple syrup, cinnamon and pecans if you want them into the bottom of a baking dish), fill a small bowl 2/3 full with cinnamon & sugar…not sure how much, I just guessed – I like it very cinnamony.
+- For an even easier way to make cinnamon rolls (no rolling the dough out): prepare the pan as described above (butter, sugar or maple syrup, cinnamon and pecans if you want them into the bottom of a baking dish), fill a small bowl 2/3 full with cinnamon and sugar…not sure how much, I just guessed – I like it very cinnamony.
 Grab pieces of your dough out of the breadmaker (or the Bosch) – between a golf ball and a tennis ball size.
 Shape the dough into a ball, and then work it around in the cinnamon & sugar mixture, flip it, stretch it in, just get as much as you can all over the dough.
 Tuck the dough back into a ball shape and place the folded pieces down into the prepared pan.
 Let rise and bake the same as above.
 Much easier, and just as yummy.
 This is how my Mom usually made hers.

-- Homemade dinner rolls: grab small handfuls of dough (I usually make them between golf ball and tennis ball size), roll it in your hands, and place on a buttered cookie sheet a couple inches apart.
-Let rise, then bake in 350* oven 15-20 minutes or until golden.
-I run a stick of butter over the top when they come out and also serve with even more butter (again, organic, pastured butter from grass fed cows — if possible) so all the nutrients in your meal can be better absorbed.
+- Homemade dinner rolls: Grab small handfuls of dough (I usually make them between golf ball and tennis ball size), roll it in your hands, roll it in a little flour, and place on a buttered cookie sheet or baking pan a couple inches apart.
+Let rise, then bake in 400* oven 15 minutes or until golden, but start watching them a little earlier since oven temps vary.
+I run a stick of butter over the top when they come out and also serve with even more butter (again, organic, pastured butter from grass fed cows — if possible), so all the nutrients in your meal can be better absorbed.